 The study was conducted in order to assess the average maximum WTP for a future cholera vaccine and its associated determinants among the household heads and their household members in an urban area of Bangladesh.
 Our study found that the per capita maximum WTP was BDT 174 (US$ 2.23) for OCV use against cholera disease.
 On the household level, each household was ready to invest BDT 782 (US$ 10.02) for purchasing the cholera vaccine to protect their members from cholera cases.

 The study demonstrated that most of the respondents (98%) reported their willingness to purchase OCV for the protection of their own and their household members if financially affordable.
 WTP was found to be higher (98%) in urban areas in comparison with rural areas of Bangladesh as found in another study, where 75% of the responded of the rural residents were interested in OCV [33].
 Such difference between urban and rural areas could be explained by the disparity of financial affordability between urban and rural people where the former were better-off.
 However, since Bangladesh has recently been upgraded as a lower- middle income country and poverty has declined substantially, we may expect more people, also in rural areas, to be interested to purchase OCV than in the past [42].
 Our estimation supported that the households with members of age under five years were willing to pay more than any other age groups.
 Such findings were also observed in the rural context in Bangladesh [33].
 Since it was observed that the young children were more vulnerable to cholera in Bangladesh, higher demand of OCV was thus expected [3].
-Considering the current market price of OCV (US$ 2.00), the vaccination coverage is higher for under-five children (68%) than age 15 years and above (Figure 1).
+Considering the current market price of OCV (US$ 2.00), the vaccination coverage is higher for under-five children (68%) than age 15 years and above .
 From the experience of an earlier study conducted in this setting, it was observed that the household invested more money on cholera infected children than adult members for seeking treatment [6].

 Our log-linear regression model suggested that the male respondents had significantly higher WTP than the females, which was in line with findings of other studies as male often predominantly deal with the financial matters including healthcare expenditure of the household [33,43,44].
 However, such relationship was not always observed [45].It was further revealed that the respondents with past experience in cholera and cholera-related deaths expressed higher WTP both for self-protection and protection of the household members.
 This finding was supported by earlier studies which indicated that the household risk aversion is a crucial influencing factor for demand for future OCV [33,46].
 However, on the contrary, there were evidence that prior awareness of disease or having a personal history of a disease did not always lead to higher WTP [47–50].
 Unlike other study, we observed that employed respondents reported lower WTP than unemployed person as income earner appeared to be much concerned about other household expenditure [51].
 Therefore, further research on this topic should be required in order to provide a better explanation.
 Household income significantly positively affected both respondent’s and household’s WTP which was consistent with the theoretical concept of positive income elasticity that wealthier families purchase more cholera vaccines than low-income households [33,46,52].
 This was crucial for policy implication in Bangladesh where 67% of total healthcare expenditures were borne by out-of-pocket payments in absence of social health insurance and the poor people were often unable to afford adequate healthcare [53].